🍃The Talk with Your Family About Avoiding Financial Waste

 Before You Buy Ask Yourself; Do I need this?
 Do I want this?
 Can I afford this?
 And will it last?Lois Center-Shabazz

-Finally, Put it Into Action with Help from an Expert
+🍃Finally, Put it Into Action with Help from an Expert

 Do not feel that you are different.
 The most successful budgeting folks got help before becoming successful.
-You can get help too, that is where I come in, contact me now and we can talk about how best you will be served.
+You can get help too, that is where I come in, contact me now and we can talk about how best way you can be served.
 If you are anxious to get started, you can start here.

 Old Habits Die Hard, Change Requires a Little WorkLois Center-Shabazz

-Buy Quality Products So Your Products Last
+🍃Buy Quality Products So Your Products Last

 Do not get quality confused with cost.
 You do not have to spend a lot of money on products or services to get quality.
 But, if you do not want to replace your product or service often, you must buy quality.
 The more you replace products the more money you spend in the long run.

 This is where products that appear inexpensive cost you more money than a good product.
 Your affordability index goes down over time due to wasted money.
 Purchasing the right way is another key to avoiding financial waste, living on a super tight budget, and understanding finances.
-You must change the way you think about money if you are going to financially successful.
+You must change the way you think about money if you are going to be financially successful.